Joble9012/Joble9012/README.md

 ## Key Analyses
 The Gold layer produces tables used to answer the following questions:

-- Which drugs have the most adverse event reports over time?
+- Which drugs have the most adverse event reports in the combined 3 years?
-- What are the most common reactions reported for each drug?
+- What are the most common reactions reported for each top drug reported?
 - Which drugs are associated with severe outcomes?
-- Which age groups report the most adverse events?
-- How do adverse events differ between male and female patients?
+- How do adverse events differ between gender and age groups of patients?

 ## Tech Stack
 `Databricks` `PySpark` `Delta Lake` `Databricks Jobs & Dashboards` `YAML Data Contracts`